 Do your prep work:

-• Assemble your support team ahead of time.
+- Assemble your support team in advance.
 Once the timeline starts, you’ll need to move quickly.
 You can’t afford to vet real estate agents or intermediaries during the identification period.

 Have regular reviews and updates:

-• Review your progress and deadlines regularly.
-Set calendar reminders leading up to your deadlines.
+- Review your progress and deadlines regularly.
+Set calendar reminders for your deadlines.

 Stay organized:

-• Maintain clear, accurate records, not only for your account books but for your property titles and exchange paperwork as well.
+- Maintain clear, accurate records not only for your account books but also for your property titles and exchange paperwork.

 1031 Exchange Timeline FAQs